Welcome to today's edition of the Rush 24-7 podcast.

 So he's shutting down Gitmo.

-It's actually happening.
+It's actually happening now.

-The MSNBC watchers, however they want to couch this thing.
+The MSNBC watchers, however, they want to couch this thing.

 I would ask, why now from the president?

-If this was such a moral imperative, if it was so essential that we let loose people that took up arms and did so, of course, out of uniform in violation of Geneva Geneva Convention's law of war, at a different time, if you're captured in this situation, you would have just been executed, but now we take care of you and put you in Gitmo and all the rest of it.
+If this was such a moral imperative, if it was so essential that we let loose people that took up arms and did so, of course, out of uniform in violation of Geneva Convention's law of war at a different time, if you're captured in this situation, you would have just been executed.

 Why now?